The Who, What, Where, When and Sometimes, Why.

 Animal studies add to our understanding of how and why some factors may be linked to cancer in people.

-However, there are many differences between animals and people, so it makes it hard to translate findings directly from one to the other.
+However, there are many differences between animals and people, so it’s hard to translate findings directly from one to the other.

 Animal studies are also designed differently.
 They often look at exposures in larger doses and for shorter periods of time than are suitable for people.